msudol/phonegap-template/README.md

-# Testo Installer App
+# PhoneGap Template

 This application is an HTML5/CSS/Javascript web application built with the Adobe PhoneGap framework for Android and iOS devices.

-The goal of this application is to assist end users and technicians through the steps of the installation and configuration of the Testo Data Logger device.
+The goal of this application is to make for an easy to use, web based mobile app development framework.

 ## Development Environment

-The development environment of this application is Apache Cordova / PhoneGap.
+The development environment of this application is Apache Cordova / PhoneGap, and is intended to work easily with the PhoneGap online build system.

 ### Requirements